oracle/opengrok/OpenGrok-Messages.md

     This message is designed to retrieve some information from the web application.
     The purpose of the message is specified in the text field as one of:
      - "reload"  the application reloads the statistics file and returns the loaded statistics
      - "clean"   the application cleans its current statistics and returns the empty statistics
      - "get"     the application returns current statistics
 4. `ConfigMessage` (config)

-     This message retrieves or sends a configuration to the webapp, depending on tag. "setconf" tag sends config to webapp and requires file as argument. "set" tag sets a particular property in the webapp, see `--help` for more details.
+     This message retrieves or sends a configuration to the webapp, depending on tag.
+      - "setconf" tag sends config to webapp and requires a file as argument.
+      - "set" tag sets a particular property in the webapp, see `--help` for more details.
 5. `RefreshMesssage` (refresh)

     Sent at the end of partial reindex to trigger refresh of SearcherManagers.